A memoir of exile and rebellion—

 I could never obey.

-As I got older, I felt more at home at school than at
+As I got older, I was more at home at school than at

 I didn’t see Slavic people in the history books.

-when America fights anything or anyone in the way
+America fights anything or anyone standing in the

 Little by little, the worlds clashed—and over time,